-Table 1 provides a profile of nonprofit pharmaceutical companies that entered the market between 2000 and 2022.
-The information in the table points to a sector that is largely fragmented.
-The environmental scan conducted for this report identified 11 nonprofit pharmaceutical companies in the U.S. market that met our definition.
-Their specific mission statements ranged from providing affordable medications to enhancing access to essential medicines or those in shortage, though each mission statement identified product commercialization as one of the company's goals.
+Table 1 provides a profile of nonprofit pharmaceutical companies that have entered the market between 2000 and 2022 and points to a sector that is largely fragmented.
+The environmental scan conducted for this report identified 11 nonprofit pharmaceutical companies that met our definition in the U.S. pharmaceutical market.
+Their specific mission statements ranged from providing affordable medications, to enhancing access to essential medicines or those in shortage.
+Each mission statement identified product commercialization as one of its goals.
 Further, the environmental scan revealed variation with respect to the types and number of products nonprofit pharmaceutical companies provide-some focus on a specific treatment area with a handful of products, while others provide dozens of products across multiple therapeutic areas.

 The nonprofit pharmaceutical companies also differ in their operations.
 Some engage in R&D for product development and commercialization.
-For example, Medicines360 engaged in R&D and commercialization of its hormonal intrauterine device (IUD), which is accessible to low-income women in public clinics across the United States.
-10 (This case is discussed in more detail in Access to Essential.)
+For example, Medicines360 engaged in R&D and commercialization of its hormonal intrauterine device (IUD) that is accessible to low-income women in public clinics across the United States (discussed in more detail in Access to Essential).
 In other cases, nonprofit pharmaceutical companies focus only on commercialization activities, such as manufacturing, distribution, and relabeling.
-For example, Drew Quality Group launched in 2014 with the mission to become a supplier of high-quality generic drugs that are manufactured in the United States.
-30 As of March 2023, the environmental scan and key stakeholder interviewers suggest that Drew Quality Group has not yet achieved this objective.
+For example, Drew Quality Group launched in 2014 with the mission to become a supplier of high-quality generic drugs that were manufactured in the United States.
+As of March 2023, the environmental scan and key stakeholder interviewers suggest Drew Quality Group has not yet achieved this objective.
 Another example is Civica, which entered the market in 2018 with a focus on relabeling and distribution of generic sterile injectables.
-31 While there is no one-size-fits-all approach, a common theme is the expressed desire to promote the affordability of drugs and broaden access to pharmaceutical products by engaging in commercialization activities.
+While there is no one-size-fits-all approach, a common theme is the expressed desire to promote the affordability of drugs and broaden access to pharmaceutical products by engaging in commercialization activities.

-All the nonprofit pharmaceutical companies we identified have an Internal Revenue Service (IRS) tax-exempt status as either a 501(c)(3) charitable organization32 or a 501(c)(4)iii social welfare organization.33 Among the 501(c)(3) charitable organizations, some are designated as public charities rather than as private foundations.^{iv} We examined the most recent IRS form 990 for each of the nonprofit pharmaceutical companies34 and found that all of them reported annual revenues below \$20 million, with the majority reporting annual revenues below \$2 million.
-All the nonprofit pharmaceutical companies also reported negative annual net income, indicating expenses exceeded revenues.
-In contrast, research suggests that from 2000 to 2018, 35 large forprofit pharmaceutical companies reported median annual revenue of \$10.6 billion and median net income of \$1.1 billion.35 While nonprofit pharmaceutical companies tend to be comparable to small businesses based on iii 501(c)(4) social welfare organizations differ from 501(c)(3) charitable organizations in that donations or contributions to a 501(c)(4) organization are not tax-deductible on federal tax returns for the entity making the donation.
+All the nonprofit pharmaceutical companies we identified have an Internal Revenue Service (IRS) tax-exempt status as either a 501(c)(3) charitable organization or a 501(c)(4)iii social welfare organization.
+Among the 501(c)(3) charitable organizations, some are designated as public charities rather than as private foundations.iv By examining all of the nonprofit pharmaceutical companies' most recent IRS form 990, each reported annual revenues below \$20 million, with the majority reporting annual revenues below \$2 million.
+All of the nonprofit pharmaceutical companies also reported negative annual net income, indicating expenses exceeded revenues.
+In contrast, research suggests that from 2000 to 2018, 35 large for-profit pharmaceutical companies reported an average annual revenue of \$33 billion, and an average net income of \$54 billion.
+While nonprofit pharmaceutical companies tend to have the revenues or number of employees to be considered small businesses, the literature and many stakeholders noted that their tax-exempt status does not make them eligible for certain types of funding, such as the National Institutes of Health (NIH) Small Business Innovation Research, the Small Business Administration (SBA) loans, or even bank loans that require some expected level of revenue.

+&lt;sup>iii Unlike 501(c)(3) charitable organizations, donations, or contributions to 501(c)(4) social welfare organization are not tax-deductible on federal tax returns for the entity making the donation.

-iv Private foundations have lower levels of public involvement and scrutiny in their activities than public charities.
+&lt;sup>iv Private foundations have lower levels of public involvement and scrutiny in their activities than public charities.
 While public charities typically receive a greater portion of their funding from public sources, private foundations are typically controlled by small groups of individuals, such as family members.